 Bet-David also runs a Youtube channel called Valuetainment that has over 2.32 million subscribers.
 I’ve checked a number of his videos and I must say there’s pretty decent content in there.
 He knows his niche very well.

 His content covers sports, politics, and recent events in connection with business and finance.
 After I’d checked some of his videos, I can’t help but wonder why there’s no mention of PHP Agency so far.

 I assumed he’d take advantage of this platform to promote his business but he didn’t.

 It might be because he didn’t want to be affiliated with PHP Agency because he might end up losing subscribers who believe PHP Agency is just a sham.
 Or he might have thought he did enough marketing on PHP Agency and don’t see the need to market it on his Youtube channel anymore.

-Whatever the case, his channel is pretty popular yet it’s not an absolute indication that it’s legit.
+Whatever the case, his channel is pretty popular yet it’s not an it’s legit.

 However, I’d give him some credit because on his website he included details of his insurance license and that really builds up credibility.